 You need permission to close a road for a street party.
-You need to apply for permission at least three weeks before the event.

 The following information is intended to provide you with a checklist and the necessary advice to make sure that you have a safe and enjoyable time.

 How to apply

 Please email NetworkCoordination@merton.gov.uk to request permission for a street party or event.